tetra3dprint/HemeraOdyssey/README.md

 Universal E3D Hemera mod for the Prusa i3 MK2 MK2.5 MK2.5S MK3 MK3S + Other variants
 This is for advanced users so **please** fully read this [**README.md**](README.md) to avoid disappointment, frustration and missguided expectations!

+## What is this mod
+This is a universal one fits all mod that enabled the use of the E3D Hemera extruder on a Prusa i3 MK2/S MK2.5/S MK3/S without needing custom firmware (sort of).
+It will pass the self-test and XYZ calibration thanks to the geometry matching the stock setup but needs a minimum change to the e-steps that can be done via gcode.
+This is a very maintainable and moddable mod.
+I encourage and look forward to seeing mods and remixes!

 ![Hemera Odyssey Full View](img/full_view_blender.jpg)

 |Document|Link|